abhin4v/precis/introduction.md

 - Read the notes on any device using the generated website.
 - Edit the notes on any device using Github's editing UI.
 - Do full-text search of your notes.
-- Syntax highlighting for code using [highlight.js].
+- Syntax highlighting for code using [rouge].
 - Minimal responsive styling using [ReMarkdown.css].
 - Automatic Sitemap and Atom feed generation for notes.
 - No dependencies other than basic *nix commands.